andresaraujo/website/flutter-for-android.md

-For example here is a GuesterDetector for double tap on the FlutterLogo that will make it rotate
+For example here is a GestureDetector for double tap on the FlutterLogo that will make it rotate

 <!-- skip -->